tritan67/TyGF/README.md

 i want this to be Object Oriented as much as it can but still need to be able to handle an awesome games. have fun :D

+NEED TO UPLOAD FILES
+doing that within 2 days.